 - abdominal bloating

 - a feeling of fullness after eating only a small amount

 If it’s not causing any symptoms, jejunual diverticulosis generally doesn’t require treatment.
 But surgery might be recommended for more severe cases, or cases involving perforation or obstruction of the intestine.

 Jejunal atresia is a rare congenital condition that can affect newborns.
 It involves the absence of all or part of the mesentery, which connects the small intestine to the abdominal wall.
 This causes the jejunum to twist around an artery that supplies the colon with blood, leading to a blockage of the intestines.

 Symptoms of jejunal atresia in a newborn can include:

 - difficulty feeding

 - lack of bowel movements

-- vomiting bile
+- vomiting bile and food